Skip to main content

 Vague goals like 'get in shape' or 'lose weight' do not work because you cannot measure them.
 Instead, set specific, time-bound goals.
 For example: 'I will work out 3 times per week for the next 4 weeks' or 'I will drink 2 liters of water daily for 2 weeks.'
 These are measurable and achievable.

 For your first month, focus on building the habit rather than achieving dramatic results.
-If you work out 3 times per week for 4 weeks (12 total sessions), you have already built a fitness habit that puts you ahead of 80 percent of people who start and quit.
+If you work out 3 times per week for 4 weeks (12 total sessions), you have already built a fitness habit that puts you ahead of many people who start a fitness routine end up quitting.
 Results will follow naturally from the habit.

 W.ALLfit helps you set and track goals.
 The app tracks your workouts, water intake, and nutrition so you can see your consistency over time.
 When you can look back and see 12 completed workouts in a month, that visual progress motivates you to keep going.